 The final aspect of low productivity is excessive costs of providing services.
-In comparison to the allocation issues noted above, excessive input costs is a problem of productive efficiency.
-Every analysis of medical care that has been done highlights the significant waste of resources involved in providing care.
+Like the problem of poor coordination, excessive input costs are a problem of productive efficiency.
+A country with inefficient production would be at point C in figure 3.

+Every analysis of medical care that has been done highlights the significant waste of resources in providing care.
 Consider a few examples: one study found that physicians spent on average of 142 hours annually interacting with health plans, at an estimated cost to practices of \$68,274 per physician (Casalino et al., 2009).
-Another study found that 35 percent of nurses' time in medical/surgical units was spent on documentation (Hendrich et al., 2008); patient care was far smaller.
+Another study found that 35 percent of nurses' time in medical/surgical units of hospitals was spent on documentation (Hendrich et al., 2008); patient care was far smaller.